yokingma/search_with_ai/README.md

 **Note:**

+- **Warning:** It will cost a lot of Tokens.
 - Need to support `Function Calling`.
-- **Warning:** It will cost a lot of Tokens.
+- Use JINA.ai to extract web page content (No need to configure KEY, limited: 20RPM).

 **Workflow:**